 Hemila made her directorial debut with the Finnish-American documentary feature on Ingrid Bergman’s butler, Paavo, a Life in Five Courses (opening film for the 2012 Eurodok film festival in Oslo, Norway).
 Originally drawn to filmmaking by her desire to create something meaningful for children to watch, Hemila utilized her project financing experience and M.Sc. degree in finance (Hanken) to produce her first animation series, the internationally acclaimed and awarded Urpo & Turpo.

-Recently Hemila finished producing, co-writing and co-directing Moomins on the Riviera, an animated feature film based on the iconic Moomin characters by Tove Jansson.
-The film premiered in London Film Festival in 2014 and was nominated for the best animation film in Shanghai International Film Festival in 2015.
-Hemila also finished producing a Scandinavian holiday countdown for children, a 24-episode à 15 min television series Tommy’s Supersofa, which aired on Svenska YLE in December 2013 and aired on MTV3 and NRK in 2015.
+Hemila finished producing, co-writing and co-directing Moomins on the Riviera, an animated feature film based on the iconic Moomin characters by Tove Jansson in 2014.
+The film premiered in London Film Festival and was nominated for the best animation film in Shanghai International Film Festival in 2015.
+Hemila also produced a Scandinavian holiday countdown for children, a 24-episode à 15 min television series Tommy’s Supersofa, which aired on Svenska YLE in December 2013 and aired on MTV3 and NRK in 2015.

 Hemila’s other notable films include Bad Family, a Finnish feature film directed by Aleksi Salmenperä (Berlinale/Panorama 2010); Wolf (Varg), a Swedish-Finnish-Norwegian feature starring Peter Stormare (2008); Guarded Secrets, a Hungarian-Austrian-Finnish feature (2004) and the period movie Gold Fever in Lapland (1999).